 One of the project's aims is to be able to incorporate telecollaboration activities in a harmonic way, without disrupting the usual dynamics of the usual day to day in the school.

 A New Cultural Adventure: Cinema, Western Sahara & the HRC and justmessaging.com (2009)

 A team from the Hispanic Research Centre, with the support of the LTEU and eLearning, successfully ran an audiovisual workshop with Saharawis in the refugee camps during the FISahara international film festival in May 2009.
 The workshop took place in the most remote of the four camps, Dakhla, which is situated around 150 km away from the nearest town of Tindouf, in an extremely desolate desert region of SouthWestern Algeria.

 The Team video-taped messages from Saharawis, and a website was created to upload these messages to give voice to this forgotten people and open up a new means of communication between the Saharawis and the rest of the world.
-These may be viewed at www.justmessaging.com, where you'll find a brief explanatory paragraph and a short video-summary made by the team of assistants, which will give you a very good idea of what was done prior to and during the workshop in the refugee camp.
-You can also view the two-minute documentary made by AFP (Agence France Presse) on the workshop.
+These may be viewed at www.justmessaging.com, where you'll find a brief explanatory paragraph and a short video-summary.

 In July 2009 a British Academy 'Small Research Grant' was awarded to continue working on this project.
 The award will be used to compile and disseminate a bibliographic and filmographic research database on cinema and the Saharawi People.
 This database will be available to any interested parties via the University of Roehampton website and via the Sandblast website.
-The data will be searchable, so as to assist outside parties in quickly identifying specific data, and it will also be made available for download.
+The Western Sahara Audiovisual Database can be found here.